jamilraichouni/ease-ipython/README.md

 This is why the author decided to try to inject an IPython kernel using [GDB: The GNU Project Debugger](https://www.sourceware.org/gdb/).
-That is working and all steps necessary within a Debian Linux container will be described in the following.
+That is working and all steps necessary to run the demo will be described in the following.
+To see what is needed within a Debian Linux container you can just refer to the two `Dockerfile` build scripts, the different `.py` and `.sh` scripts and the files extending and configuring GDB for our hack.

 ## Preconditions